 Peace Corps Tip!

 If you intend to apply to the Peace Corps, the best way to assure that you will be a strong candidate is to explore Peace Corps' openings and identify the type of assignments in which you'd like to serve (www.peacecorps.gov/volunteer/volunteer-openings), then review the positions' required and desired qualifications and build them up accordingly.
 In the process, you should fulfill these PC Prep experiential requirements!

-There are six sectors (www.peacecorps.gov/volunteer/what-volunteers-do/) in which Peace Corps Volunteers serve-detailed below.
+There are six sectors in which Peace Corps Volunteers serve-detailed below.
 Choose one sector to focus on then complete at least 3 courses + 50 hours of related experience in that sector.